Is the Abortion Pill Safe?

 Does the abortion pill cause long-term health problems?

-No. Over 20 years of research and clinical use have shown no link between the abortion pill and long-term health problems.
-The abortion pill does not increase the risk of cancer, depression, or any other chronic health condition.
+No. More than 20 years of research and use have shown no link between the abortion pill and long-term health problems.
+It does not raise the risk of cancer, depression, or any other lasting condition.

 Why is an in-person provider visit important?